FriendsOfEpub/blitz-tasks/README.md

 It is using JSON config files with a “search & replace” affordance.
 You search in documents using CSS selectors, then replace in a variety of ways e.g. changing the tag, removing the element, adding classes and ids, etc.

+## Alternatives

+We don’t know of any alternative right now but will warmly welcome any project duplicating features in the same or another language, and promote it ([we mean it](#why-nodejs)).

 ## Use Cases

 The idea behind Blitz Tasks is to modify the markup of a large amount of files with a “common pattern” – hence the config files.
 Here are a few use cases which drove its design: